Hultan/softdark/README.md

 # SoftDark

-Let's you "shut down" monitors when watching movies.
+Let's you "shut down" monitors when watching movies in a multi-monitor scenario.

 ![SoftDark](/assets/softdark.png)